-1. Graphene synthesis-Wafer-level synthesis of high-quality graphene sheets on arbitrary substrates remains a major challenge.
+3. Graphene synthesis-Wafer-level synthesis of high-quality graphene sheets on arbitrary substrates remains a major challenge.
 While epitaxial graphene grown on SiC substrates has the potential for wafer-level growth, it will not be a suitable option for interconnect applications in which graphene ribbons on dielectric materials are needed.
-Recently, graphene films have been obtained by using bilayer catalyst films (Co and TiN) and CVD at temperatures around 510°C [65].
+Recently, graphene films have been obtained by using bilayer catalyst films (Co and TiN) and CVD at temperatures around 510°C [68].
 In this method, multilayer graphene is created on top of vertical multiwall carbon nanotubes.
-The graphene film obtained is extremely flat with a thickness determined by the thickness of the Co film [65].
-Continuous films of graphene have also been grown by ambient pressure CVD on polycrystalline Ni [62].
-After wet-etching the Ni film, the CVD-derived films have been successfully transferred to a diverse set of substrates [62].
-A similar approach has been taken [66] where CVD grown graphene films on Ni are transferred to Si substrates; films with sheet resistances as small as 280 Ω per square and mobilities as high as 3,700 cm2V-1S-1 have been obtained.
+The graphene film obtained is extremely flat with a thickness determined by the thickness of the Co film [68].
+Continuous films of graphene have also been grown by ambient pressure CVD on polycrystalline Ni [65].
+After wet-etching the Ni film, the CVD-derived films have been successfully transferred to a diverse set of substrates [65].
+A similar approach has been taken in [69] where CVD grown graphene films on Ni are transferred to Si substrates; films with sheet resistances as small as 280 Ω per square and mobilities as high as $3,700 \text{ cm}^2 \text{V}^{-1} \text{S}^{-1}$ have been obtained.
 Wafer-level methods for graphene preparation still lack the uniformity and grain size needed for large scale integration of graphene devices.

-- 2. Patterning GNRs with smooth edges-Resistance of a narrow GNR is quite sensitive to edge quality because electrons interact with the edges frequently when the GNR width becomes comparable to the intrinsic mean free path of non-patterned 2D graphene.
+- 4. Patterning GNRs with smooth edges-Resistance of a narrow GNR is quite sensitive to edge quality because electrons interact with the edges frequently when the GNR width becomes comparable to the intrinsic mean free path of non-patterned 2D graphene.
 Since the intrinsic mean free path in graphene can be as large as several hundred nanometers, the effective mean free path is determined by edge scattering for most interconnect widths of interest.
 The mean free path associated with edge scattering depends on the edge quality (roughness), GNR width, and the ratio of transverse to longitudinal electron speed.
 Edge roughness determines the backscattering probability at the edges.
-In chemically obtained GNRs with relatively smooth edges, a backscattering probability of 0.2 has been reported [67] whereas the data from lithographically patterned GNRs indicate a backscattering probability of 1 [50].
-The product of GNR width and the ratio of longitudinal to transverse velocity determines the average length electrons move before interacting with edges [50, 67, 68].
-Sub-bands further from the Dirac point have smaller longitudinal to transverse velocity ratios and therefore have shorter mean free paths. - Edge functionalization or doping-The Fermi energy of graphene layers close to the substrate is shifted from the neutral point because of the charge accumulated at the grapheme/substrate interface.
-However, this effect diminishes exponentially for upper layers because of the screening effect [63].
+In chemically obtained GNRs with relatively smooth edges, a backscattering probability of 0.2 has been reported [70] whereas the data from lithographically patterned GNRs indicate a backscattering probability of 1 [53].
+The product of GNR width and the ratio of longitudinal to transverse velocity determines the average length electrons move before interacting with edges [53, 70, 71].
+Sub-bands further from the Dirac point have smaller longitudinal to transverse velocity ratios and therefore have shorter mean free paths. - 5.
+Edge functionalization or doping-The Fermi energy of graphene layers close to the substrate is shifted from the neutral point because of the charge accumulated at the grapheme/substrate interface.
+However, this effect diminishes exponentially for upper layers because of the screening effect [66].
 To utilize all layers within a multilayer GNR, the Fermi energy of upper layers must be shifted either through edge functionalization or doping.
 Otherwise, the conductance of upper levels would become considerably smaller because of their bandgap.
 This conductance degradation is more severe for narrower GNRs whose bandgap is larger.
-Edgefunctionalization or doping must be done such that the effective mean free path is not adversely affected. - 4.
+Edge-functionalization or doping must be done such that the effective mean free path is not adversely affected. - 6.
 Achieving low-resistance contacts-Similar to carbon nanotubes, creating reliable low-resistance contacts to GNRs is challenging.
 For multilayer GNRs, it is desired that the graphene layers be electronically decoupled to preserve the attractive graphene qualities.
 Therefore, at the contacts, direct electrical connections to all layers in multilayer GNRs are needed.